Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/initiative-overview/handout.md

 * reading and literacy studies using written sign text
 * Brazil-grounded institutional and materials work
-* Korea-grounded institutional documentation and partnership work
+* Korea-grounded documentation and partnership work
 * corpus, dataset, and annotation infrastructure that makes the science cumulative
 * translation and access for especially important international SignWriting works